Mental Wellness Team Supervisor– Tracey George, BA, OATR, RP

-Tracey George is the Mental Wellness Team Lead at the Aamjiwnaang Health Centre.
-She offers Art Therapy to ages 4 years +.
+Tracey George is the Mental Wellness Team Supervisor at the Aamjiwnaang Health Centre.
+She offers Art Therapy to children (4+), youth and adults.
 She is an intake and crisis counselor and mental health and addictions case manager.
-Therapeutically, Tracey practices from a holistic, client-centered, trauma-informed and harm reduction model.
-Tracey works with children, youth and adults experiencing various challenges including the following – living with loved ones experiencing substance use and dependence; mental illness in the family; witness to domestic violence; grief, bullying and abuse.
-Tracey is also trained in administering assessments required for attending treatment centers for addictions, specifically the Admission and Discharge Assessment Tools and offers stress management and family support groups.
-She also provides crisis intervention and debriefing including suicide intervention.
+Therapeutically, Tracey practices with a holistic, client-centered, trauma-informed and harm reduction focus.
+Tracey works with those experiencing various challenges including living with loved ones experiencing substance use and dependence; mental illness in the family; anxiety, trauma, grief and abuse.
+Tracey is also trained in administering assessments required for attending treatment centers for addictions, specifically the Admission and Discharge Assessment Tools.
+She provides suicide intervention and crisis debriefing.

 Community Wellness Worker – Roberta Bressette

 Roberta is our Community Wellness Worker.
-Her main focus is to provide family violence services, referrals, support and case management to clients to address existing and emerging health, healing and wellness issues.
+Her focus is to provide family violence services, referrals, support and case management to clients to address existing and emerging health, healing and wellness issues.
 She also focuses on Prevention of Suicide and Bullying.

 TRADITIONAL HEALING PROGRAM

 This service is provided by Life’s Seasons.
 Tina Hunter and Jenny Jolly are available to help you work through distressing experiences.
 Regardless of the kind of loss you’re facing, Tina can help guide you through your grief and help you learn healthy ways to cope with your trauma/loss.
-She provides confidential support for individuals, couples and families across the lifespan.
+They provide confidential support for individuals, couples and families across the lifespan.

 Anything that is causing distress in your day-to-day living is worth exploring and working through.